plurai-ai/intellagent/README.md

 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->

-**Chat-Agent-Simulator (CHAS)** is a cutting-edge multi-agent framework designed to provide In-depth automated diagnostics for advanced chatbot systems, particularly those integrated with databases and tools.
+**IntellAgent** is a cutting-edge multi-agent framework designed to provide In-depth automated diagnostics for advanced chatbot systems, particularly those integrated with databases and tools.
 It simulates thousands of edge-case scenarios to comprehensively evaluate chatbot agents.
-By stress-testing your agent from all angles in wide-range of complexity levels, CHAS helps identify potential failure points and provides detailed performance analysis to ensure reliable deployment.
+By stress-testing your agent from all angles in wide-range of complexity levels, IntellAgent helps identify potential failure points and provides detailed performance analysis to ensure reliable deployment.

 Don't limit your chatbot's potential because of what you don't know.
-Use CHAS to know exactly what your agent can handle, fix what it can't, and deploy with confidence.
+Use IntellAgent to know exactly what your agent can handle, fix what it can't, and deploy with confidence.

 ## Key Features